thomastacheron/ixblue_quadrans_ros2/README.md

 # ixblue_quadrans_ros2
 This is a ROS2 node for IMU_RAW_DATA format for iXblue Quadrans.
 It contains a driver to interpret the binary data output and it proceeds to the mechanization in a ROS2 node publishing a sensor_msgs::msg::Imu (attitude and raw data).

+Setup:
+Change the Quadrans output to IMU_RAW_DATA over UDP @ 200Hz.

+Start the node:
+ros2 run quadrans imu_pub

+Result:
+A sensor_msgs::msg::Imu message containing delta angles, delta velocities and an attitude quaternion.
+Access the attitude quaternion to extract your attitude angles with your own convention.